-- Maintain clearances. - Framing or finishing material used on the front of the fireplace closer than the minimums listed, must be constructed entirely of non-combustible materials (i.e., steel studs, concrete board, etc.).
+- Maintain clearances. - Use only non-combustible material below standoffs, material such as cement board is acceptable. - Framing or finishing material used on the front of the fireplace closer than the minimums listed, must be constructed entirely of non-combustible materials (i.e., steel studs, concrete board, etc.).

-Hearth extensions are to be installed only as illustrated to prevent high temperatures from occurring on concealed combustible materials.
+Hearth extensions are to be installed only as illustrated to prevent high tempertures from occurring on concealed combustible materials.